 It’s almost time to think about New Year’s resolutions.
 Now, I’m not here to talk about losing weight or cutting your spending.
 Those are things you can decide for yourself.
-I’m here today to bring you some totally doable TEACHER RESOLUTIONS!
+I’m here today to bring you some totally doable New Year’s Resolutions for teachers!

 Wouldn’t it be great to have your weekends?
 To not work every night?
 To be healthy?
 To really improve your teaching?
 These are things all teachers want, but how do we do this?
-Read on!
+Read on to find some New Year’s Resolutions for teachers that will help you have the best year yet!

 First, let me say that I worked all weekend for many years.
 Sunday was spent locked in my office, grading papers, putting in grades, planning lessons, cutting apart manipulatives, and even, at the beginning of my career, turning my hands blue, green, and purple washing overhead projector pages.
 Yes, my first teaching job had no projector to hook to my computer.
 I didn’t even have a whiteboard to write on.
 I had a screen with an overhead projector, and every single lesson I taught had to be written on these pages.
 Sigh….